 -1 in 37 boys

-- Boys are five times more likely than girls to have ASDs.
+- Boys are four times more likely than girls to have ASDs.

 To learn more about autism please visit Autism Speaks.